 12. Annual management fees for WealthBar’s services will be calculated and debited in accordance with the attached Fee Schedule (Schedule C) which may be amended with 60 days notice.

 13. Fees are subject to Goods and Services Tax and any other taxes, which may be applicable.

 14. Fees will be calculated and accrued on a daily basis based on the market value of the Account, and will be debited monthly, in arrears.

 15. This Agreement may be terminated at any time by either party without cause.
 Termination by WealthBar will be effective on the date specified in the termination notice.
-This date will not be earlier than 10 days from the mailing of the notice by registered mail to the Client’s last address appearing in the records of WealthBar.
+This date will not be earlier than 10 days from the delivery of the notice by email to the Client’s last email address appearing in the records of WealthBar.
 Notwithstanding such termination, adequate provision will be made for the proper settlement of all outstanding commitments.
 Termination by the Client will be effective upon WealthBar’s receipt of the termination notice except with respect to any transaction(s) entered prior to notice.

 16. This agreement is non-assignable by the Client.

 - a) he or she understands the terms of this Agreement and has authority to enter into the Agreement,

 - b) he or she has been provided with a copy of the completed Agreement, and